Why Cusco is One of My Favorite Cities

 A Short Tour of Cusco…

 If it’s your first time staying in Cusco, I highly recommend staying at a hotel within walking distance of the spectacular Plaza de Armas.
-This is where all the action happens on a daily basis ~ & where you can find tours, restaurants, & beautiful cathedrals.
-And if there’s any festival going on: it will pass through the Plaza….& there’s usually a festival going on just about every day of the year in Cusco.
+This is where all the action happens ~ & where you can find tours, restaurants, & beautiful cathedrals.
+If there’s any festival going on: it will pass through the Plaza….& there’s usually a festival going on just about every day of the year in Cusco (I’m not kidding)!

-This is one of my favorite creperies & tea shops, set high up in the hills of popular San Blas…a steep walk uphill from the Plaza de Armas.
-But the views are worth it!!
+La Bo’M is one of my favorite creperies & tea shops, set high in the hills of popular San Blas…a steep walk up from the Plaza de Armas.
+The views are worth it!!

-One of the most distinctive things about Cusco & Peru is their use of brightly-colored textiles ~ & it’s one of my favorite things about the country!
-You can’t come to Cusco without checking out its fabulous markets.
-My friends & I especially LOVE the shawls & blankets ~ they make great gifts!
+One of the best things about Peru is their use of textiles ~ it’s one of my favorite things about the country!
+The shawls & blankets especially make great gifts…& I still display several in my home.

 A Trip Up to Sacayhuaman…

 Most people pass through Cusco on their way to Machu Picchu.
-But there are phenomenal Inca ruins just five minutes from town: the former Inca citadel of Sacsayhuaman.
-This is one of my favorite places, & it’s one of the reasons why Cusco is one of my favorite cities: there’s such a sense of peace & majesty here, combined with the genius that is Inca architecture (you’ll wonder how they managed to get such MASSIVE stones uphill, & placed beside each other with such laser-like precision…in the 15th century).
+But there are phenomenal Inca ruins just five minutes from town: the former Inca strong-hold of Sacsayhuaman.
+This was one of my favorite places, & it’s one of the reasons why Cusco is one of my favorite cities: there’s a sense of peace & majesty here, combined with the genius that is Inca architecture (you’ll wonder how they managed to get such MASSIVE stones uphill, & placed beside each other with laser-like precision…in the 15th century).

-Sacsayhuaman exemplifies much of what makes Peru & Cusco so special: there’s a sense of mystery, combined with the overwhelming beauty of the Andes Mountains, stunning views, lovable alpacas, & the rugged strength of the Peruvian people that make Peru a place unlike anywhere else in the world.
+Sacsayhuaman exemplifies much of what makes Peru & Cusco so special: there’s a sense of mystery, combined with overwhelming beauty.
+Sights like the jaw-dropping Andes Mountains, stunning views in every direction, lovable alpacas, & the rugged strength of the Peruvian people make Peru a place unlike anywhere in the world.

-The hills are aliveeee…at Sacsayhuaman.
-You can see from this photo how the city of Cusco literally sprawls up the mountainsides, offering wonderful views from so many different places in town.
+The hills are alive…at Sacsayhuaman.
+You can see here how the city of Cusco sprawls up the mountainsides, offering wonderful views from many different places in town.

 The People of Peru

-No matter how beautiful a country is, the people you meet in that country tend to leave the deepest impression.
+No matter how beautiful a country is, the people you meet there tend to leave the deepest impression.
 And Peru is no exception.
-While Peruvians aren’t necessarily the most overtly friendly people I’ve met (Thais & Colombians both come to mind on that score), Peruvians do embody two qualities I value most: strength & authenticity.
-From their rugged, weathered faces & deeply tanned skin, to their absolute ease in scaling mountains that equal the height of Everest’s base camp (& will leave you, the tourist, gasping for air) ~ strength, resilience, & a quiet pride all seem to personify the Peruvian people I encountered along my journey.
+While Peruvians aren’t necessarily the most overtly friendly people I’ve met (Thais & Colombians both come to mind on that score), they do embody two qualities I value highly: strength & authenticity.
+From their rugged faces & deeply-tanned skin, to their ease in scaling mountains that equal the height of Everest’s base camp (& will leave you gasping for air) ~ strength, resilience, & quiet pride all seem to personify the Peruvian people I encountered along my journey.

 Her face tells a story…